Milton Keynes Non Invasive Prenatal Test (NIPT)-The Harmony™ Prenatal Test

 Available from 10 weeks of pregnancy

-It uses the latest technology to assesses the fetal DNA taken from a simple blood test from the mother and provides a risk for the three most common chromosome disorders, Down syndrome (trisomy 21), Edwards syndrome (trisomy 18), and Patau syndrome (trisomy 13).
-It is a safe Non Invasive Prenatal Test (NIPT) and has over 99% accuracy in detecting Downs Syndrome without risk of miscarriage.
+It uses the latest technology to assesses the fetal DNA taken from a simple blood test from the mother and provides a probability for the three most common chromosome disorders, Down syndrome (trisomy 21), Edwards syndrome (trisomy 18), and Patau syndrome (trisomy 13).

 From 10 weeks, performed by Doctor.

 The Harmony Test is processed by The Doctors Laboratory in London.
 Please see more information about the Harmony Test